-“She looks so happy!” my son, Cooper, said as our border collie, Maggie, trotted over to him, ears flopping, yellow tennis ball in her mouth, lake water dripping off her black and white muzzle.
+“She looks so happy!” my son Cooper said as our border collie, Maggie, trotted over to him, ears flopping, yellow tennis ball in her mouth, lake water dripping off her black-and-white muzzle.

-She dropped the ball, then paused, panting, as if she were taking in the fresh mountain air and majestic view: The rippling blue waters of June Lake in California's Eastern Sierra lapped against the sandy-grassy shoreline; green pines covered the gently sloping hills.
+She dropped the ball, then paused, panting, as if taking in the fresh mountain air and majestic view: The rippling blue waters of June Lake in California's Eastern Sierra lapped against the sandy-grassy shoreline; green pines covered the gently sloping hills.
 The scenery was a big change from our suburban Orange County backyard where Maggie usually hangs out.
 The only lapping sound there comes from her aluminum water bowl when she’s particularly thirsty.

 Several months before the onset of the pandemic, our family had come to Mono County for a low-key getaway before Cooper headed off to college.
 We based ourselves in the alpine village of June Lake.
 Perhaps feeling wistful about parting soon with his childhood paw-mate, Cooper insisted Maggie come along.